-Code Point | Digit Persian Sindhi Urdu ۴ ۴ ۴ U+06F4 4 ۵ ۵ U+06F5 ۵ 5 ۶ ٦ ٦ U+06F6 6 ٧ L 2 7 U+06F7
+Code Point Digit Persian Sindhi Urdu and Kashmiri

+U+06F4 4 ۴ ۴ ٢

+U+06F5 5 ۵ ۵ ۵

+U+06F6 6 ۶ ٦ ٦

+U+06F7 7 ٧ 2 7

-Table 8-2.
+Table 9-2.
 Glyph Variation in Eastern Arabic-Indic Digits

 The Unicode Standard provides a single, complete sequence of digits for Persian, Sindhi, and Urdu to account for the differences in appearance and directional treatment when rendering them.
+The Kashmiri digits have the same appearance as those for Urdu.
 (For a complete discussion of directional formatting of numbers in the Unicode Standard, see Unicode Standard Annex #9, "Unicode Bidirectional Algorithm.")

 Extended Arabic Letters.
 Arabic script is used to write major languages, such as Persian and Urdu, but it has also been used to transcribe some lesser-used languages, such as Baluchi and Lahnda, which have little tradition of printed typography.
 As a result, the Unicode Standard encodes multiple forms of some Extended Arabic letters because the character forms and usages are not well documented for a number of languages.
-For additional extended Arabic letters, see the Arabic Supplement block, U+0750..U+077F and the Arabic Extended-A block, U+08A0 ..U+08FF.
+For additional extended Arabic letters, see the Arabic Supplement block, U+0750..U+077F, the Arabic Extended-A block, U+08A0..U+08FF, and the Arabic Extended-B block, U+0870..U+089F.

-Koranic Annotation Signs.
-These characters are used in the Koran to mark pronunciation and other annotation.
-The enclosing mark U+06DE is used to enclose a digit.
-When rendered, the digit appears in a smaller size.
-Several additional Koranic annotation signs are encoded in the Arabic Extended-A block, U+08A0..U+08FF.
+Quranic Annotation Signs.
+These characters are used in the Quran to mark pronunciation and other annotation.
+Several additional Quranic annotation signs are encoded in the Arabic Extended-A block, U+08A0..U+08FF, and the Arabic Extended-B block, U+0870..U+089F.